Endangered wildlife committee keeps B.C’s humpback whales on the list - Prince Rupert Northern View

 Funding for research and education to reduce threats to humpback whales and resources to stop the problem of entanglement and collision are all tied to the level of protection, Hildering said.
 Necropsies to investigate how a whale died are also linked to their endangerment status.

 Furthermore, while the population of humpback whales appears to have increased from the 1960s, it is impossible to know how many are dying, Hildering said.
-On the though, we know threats to the whales, such as climate change, large vessel traffic, entanglement in fishing gear and noise, are increasing
+What we do know though, is that threats to whales, such as climate change, large vessel traffic, entanglement in fishing gear and noise, are increasing

 “You’ll never know how many whales die.
 You can learn from the bodies that wash up, you can look at the scarring to get a sense of how often these threats might happen, but you can never know exactly how many there are in the case of whales,” Hildering said, after explaining that when the mammals die they usually sink.